Menu

 • Repeatedly breaking personal, ethical, or professional boundaries.

-If sexual behaviors are causing distress, harming relationships, or leading to compulsive patterns, seeking professional treatment can help individuals regain control.
+If sexual behaviors are causing distress or leading to compulsive patterns, seeking professional treatment can help individuals regain control.
+Some people also struggle with pornography addiction, which often co-occurs with sex addiction and requires a similar treatment approach.

 Effective Sex Addiction Treatment Approaches

-For severe cases, inpatient sex addiction treatment programs offer structured therapy, relapse prevention strategies, and intensive support in a controlled environment.
+For severe cases, inpatient sex addiction treatment programs offer structured therapy, relapse prevention strategies, and intensive support.
+Programs may be available as part of different levels of care, from outpatient to residential treatment.

 Identifying and Managing Triggers